dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-contributing/dotnet-contributing.md

 ## Github Dapr Bot Commands

 Checkout the [daprbot documentation](https://docs.dapr.io/contributing/daprbot/) for Github commands you can run in this repo for common tasks.
-For example, you can run the `/assign` (as a comment on an issue) to assign the issue to yourself.
+For example, you can comment `/assign` on an issue to assign it to yourself.